thendo-rambane/handmade_hero/Readme.md

 Create a DIB applications can write to directly.
 If `hSection` is null then `ppvBits` is allocated as the DIB memory location.

+## Day 4 (Animating The back buffer)
+Bitmap memory is now no longer allocated by `CreateDIBSection`, now its allocated by `VirtualAlloc` committing the memory as read/write.

+`VirtualFree` releases the memory.

+A custom function `render_weird_gradient` was defined to draw to bitmap memory the memory is then used by `update_window` to draw to the screen

+Animation is done in the main running loop with a `y_offset` and `x_offset`, changing colours depending on those variables.